Qiksar/crudio/README.md

 # Roadmap

-## More work on expressing relationships
-At the moment we are thinking about the different types of relationships between entities, such as users and which departments they work in.

 ## Scipting engine
 There is a unit test just to see if we can stimulate discussion about a scripting engine.
 We are looking at `eval` which everyone says is evil, but Crudio is not designed as a production tool, so you won't be letting third parties write scripts that execute on your platform.

 But why would you need scripting?
 We are trying to answer many common out of the box use cases, like creating organisations, with teams, roles, and clients.
 When we consider modelling the kind of data that IoT or Health devices create, you might not want the data to be so random.
 If you don't care, you're already good to go, as our current demonstration model shows.

 We are envisioning a use case, like trying to make environmental monitoring data, where a timestamp appears to progress through a 24 hour period, and as it does, a daylight sensor increases in value, and as night approaches, the sensor value falls as it gets darker.
 This capability would create very convincing test data.

-## Visualisation

-This is about being able to output a graphical version of the data model so you can quickly review and validate it, even work with others, non-technical people, to ask if the data model makes sense in real-life.

 ## User interface